 Earlier this month, HMRC published guidance on how the Coronavirus Job Retention Scheme (CJRS) or furloughed workers scheme, would be treated for the purposes of R&D tax relief.
 The good news for us is that the advice we’ve been giving our clients and had published way back in July was right!
 This advice is reproduced below, but the key takeaway is that HMRC will not consider furloughed workers to have been directly or actively engaged in R&D during the time they were on furlough, and so this time, and the furlough payments, will have to be excluded from future R&D claims.

 As a reminder, the CJRS was launched in March 2020, and forms the cornerstone of the Government’s support to businesses during the Covid-19 crisis.
 It originally enabled employers to furlough employees and claim back 80% of the salary costs of these workers from the Government.
 Version two of the scheme came into force in July 2020, and allows previously furloughed employees to return to work part-time, with the Government continuing to fund to portion of time these employees are not in work.

-This scheme has been well received and widely utilised, but, as with all Covid-19 Government support, at WhisperClaims we’re interested in one thing – how will this affect a claim for R&D tax relief?
+This scheme has been well received and widely utilised, but, based on HMRC’s recently published guidance, how will the furlough scheme affect a claim for R&D tax relief?

-The good news is that the CJRS is not classified as State Aid, so won’t directly affect the ability of a company to claim SME R&D tax relief.
+The good news is that the furlough payments are not classified as State Aid, so won’t directly affect the ability of a company to claim SME R&D tax relief.
 Employees who are furloughed are also not allowed to work, so by definition cannot be doing R&D for the time that a claim is made under the CJRS.